magentabusiness/magentabusiness.github.io/_includes/docs/reference/gateway-mqtt-api.md

 where **Device A** is your device name.

-Once received, ThingsBoard will lookup or create a device with the name specified.
+Once received, IoT Hub will lookup or create a device with the name specified.
-Also, ThingsBoard will publish messages about new attribute updates and RPC commands for a particular device to this Gateway.
+Also, IoT Hub will publish messages about new attribute updates and RPC commands for a particular device to this Gateway.

 ## Device Disconnect API

-In order to inform ThingsBoard that device is disconnected from the Gateway, one needs to publish following message:
+In order to inform IoT Hub that device is disconnected from the Gateway, one needs to publish following message:

 ```shell
 Topic: v1/gateway/disconnect